1 Star2 Stars3 Stars4 Stars5 Stars (4 votes, average: 4.50 out of 5)

 Amethyst Chanterelle (Cantharellus amethysteus), has various yellow based colour with a hint of purple to amethyst at the centre.
 It also prefers acidic soil, fruiting under hardwoods, e.g. oak, beech and birch, but occasionally under conifers, e.g. spruce.

-Pale Chanterelle (Cantharellus ferruginascens), looks rather similar than Frosted Chanterelle, however there is no whitish dust-like cover at centre of its cap.
+Pale Chanterelle (Cantharellus ferruginascens), looks rather similar to the Frosted Chanterelle, however there is no whitish dust-like cover at centre of its cap.
 It is one of the rarest amongst the Chanterelles in the UK.

 Spore Print